Police Control Room Operator

 PCROs use a wide variety of systems to be able document incidents quickly and accurately, therefore computer/typing skills are essential.
 Additionally, you will progress with further training to be a radio dispatcher where you will liaise with officers about live incidents and assign them to attend the scene.

-On a typical day, we receive around 800 emergency calls and over 2,200 non-emergency calls.
+On a typical day, we receive around 800 emergency calls, over 1,700 non-emergency calls and around 90 online reports.
 Each call is dealt with on its own merits according to the needs of the caller who may be vulnerable or distressed.
 On one call you could be dealing with a victim of a serious assault, then providing support to someone reporting a family member missing on the next.

 As a PCRO at Lancashire Constabulary you’ll benefit from: